-The Chancellor, with the concurrence of the appropriate Executive Vice Chancellor and the U. T. System chief administrative officers, recommends that the U. T. Board of Regents extend the U. T. System Capital Improvement Program through Fiscal Year 2001 and approve the Capital Budget for Fiscal Year 1996 and Fiscal Year 1997.
-The Capital Improvement Program, including the Capital Budget, will be distributed in advance of the August 1995 meeting of the U. T. Board of Regents.
+Upon recommendation of the Business Affairs and Audit Committee, the Board extended the U. T. System Capital Improvement Program through Fiscal Year 2001 and approved the Capital Budget for Fiscal Year 1996 and Fiscal Year 1997.
+The Capital Improvement Program, including the Capital Budget, was presented in a separate document titled "The University of Texas System Capital Improvement Program 1996-2001 (Including Capital Budget for FY 1996 & FY 1997)" which is on file in the Office of the Board of Regents.

-It is further recommended that the U. T. System Administration be authorized, in consultation with the component institutions, to proceed with planning for projects contained in the Capital Improvement Program and to bring recommendations to the U. T. Board of Regents in accordance with the revised process for Regental review approved by the U. T. Board of Regents at the December 1994 meeting.
+Further, the U. T. System Administration was authorized, in consultation with the component institutions, to proceed with planning for projects contained in the Capital Improvement Program and to bring recommendations to the U. T. Board of Regents in accordance with the revised process for Regental review approved by the U. T. Board of Regents at the December 1994 meeting.

 In accordance with the campus planning rules of the Texas Higher Education Coordinating Board, the Chairman of the U. T. Board of Regents must certify that the need for new construction that will require formula funding is at least equal to the need to acquire additional or more modern instructional and research equipment.
-Since the capital budgeting process used by the U. T. System to develop the Capital Improvement Program ensures that such a determination or prioritization is considered and endorsed by the U. T. Board of Regents on behalf of each new project, it is recommended that the Executive Secretary to the Board be authorized, on behalf of the Chairman, to issue the certification as required by the Texas Higher Education Coordinating Board for all new construction contained in the Capital Improvement Program.
+Since the capital budgeting process used by the U. T. System to develop the Capital Improvement Program ensures that such a determination or prioritization is considered and endorsed by the U. T. Board of Regents on behalf of each new project, the Executive Secretary to the Board was authorized, on behalf of the Chairman, to issue the certification as required by the Texas Higher Education Coordinating Board for all new construction contained in the Capital Improvement Program.